-- The hypothetical surface on which Gauss law is obeyed is called Gaussian surfaces. - Figure Gauss law can be used to find the electric field intensities due to some symmetrical field arrangements like infinitely long uniformly charged wire, infinite charged sheet, etc.
+- > It is regarded as the fundamental law in electrostatics - It gives the relation between electric field at a point on the close surface and net charge enclosed - > The hypothetical surface on which Gauss law is obeyed is called Gaussian surfaces. - Figure 6 Gauss law can be used to find the electric field intensities due to some symmetrical field arrangements like infinitely long uniformly charged wire, infinite charged sheet, etc.